a-727/SpeedRacer/README.md

 # Create your own campaigns
 First, create a folder to put your campaign in.
 ## Choose your settings
 Create a file: settings.txt.
-On each line, please write SettingsName: value (correct capitalization required).
+On each line, please write SettingsName = value (correct capitalization required).
 ### Settings type
 #### Boolean:
 Boolean settings are a 1/0 representing true/false.
 It has to be 1/0 (not True/False) because it maps to a dictionary of string, int values.
 If the setting is not 1/0 or nonexistent, it will be set to the default value, which depends on the setting - and reported as a campaign error (see setting finishedProject).